Johanna Maislinger

-Johanna Maislinger (born 23 October 1985) is an Austrian aviator and engineer, currently employed by with the German cargo carrier Aerologic.
-Since 2010 she has flown Boeing 777-200F freighters, initially as a First Officer, as a Senior First Officer from 2011 and as a Captain since 2018.
-She achieved wider media prominence in 2018-2020 when she claimed to have secured the necessary financial and logistical backing to go into space as a space tourist, on Soyuz MS-20, though she did not ultimately gain a seat on the mission.
+Johanna Maislinger (born 23 October 1985) is an Austrian aviator and engineer, currently employed by the German cargo carrier AeroLogic.
+Since 2010 she has flown Boeing 777-200F cargo jets, initially as a First Officer, as a Senior First Officer from 2011 and as a Captain since 2018.
+She achieved media prominence in 2018-2020 when she claimed to have secured financial and logistical backing to become a space tourist, on Soyuz MS-20, though she did not gain a seat on the mission.
 The Soyuz MS-20 mission launched 8 December 2021 without her on board.

 Early life and career

-Maislinger was brought up in the small Austrian town of Bad Goisern, Upper Austria.
-Her family own a substantial catering and hospitality business, based on Bad Goisern and the neighboring town of Bad Ischl.
-In 2004, she was accepted to attend the Lufthansa Group Flight School to train as a commercial pilot.
+Maislinger grew up in the small Austrian town of Bad Goisern, Upper Austria.
+Her family own a substantial catering and hospitality business, based in Bad Goisern and the neighboring town of Bad Ischl.
+In 2004, she was accepted to the Lufthansa Group Flight School to train as a commercial pilot.
 After graduating in 2006, she joined Hamburg International as a First Officer and flew Boeing 737 and Airbus A320 aircraft across Europe.
-She also completed a Bachelor's Degree in Technology Engineering.
+She completed a bachelor's degree in Technology Engineering.

-In 2009, she successfully applied to join the fledgling cargo carrier Aerologic, and she began flying their Boeing 777-200F aircraft on long-haul services from Leipzig and Frankfurt, to Asia and the United States.
-Maislinger initially served as a First Officer, before being promoted to Senior First Officer in 2011, when she was only 25, and to Captain in 2018.
+In 2009, she joined the cargo carrier AeroLogic, and she began flying their Boeing 777-200F aircraft on long-haul services from Leipzig and Frankfurt, to Asia and the United States.
+Maislinger initially served as a First Officer, before being promoted to Senior First Officer in 2011, and to captain in 2018.

-In 2013, she began part-time study at Ludwig Maximilian University in Munich, Medical School, for a doctorate in medicine, a course which usually takes six years to complete, when studied full-time.
-The main purpose of this direction was the enable her to eventually apply to the European Space Agency as an astronaut.
+In 2013, she began part-time study at Ludwig Maximilian University in Munich, for a doctorate in medicine, hoping to apply to the European Space Agency(ESA) as an astronaut.
 It was expected that ESA would begin their next round of astronaut recruitment in early 2021.